telekom/testerra-xray-connector/README.md

 When property `xray.sync.strategy` is set to `posthoc` your test results will be synchronized after the *complete* test execution ends.
-The X-Ray connector will store every test result internally and then progress a bulk-upload of all test results.
+The Xray connector will store every test result internally and then progress a bulk-upload of all test results.

 ### Implement interfaces

-For full control at runtime the X-Ray connector provide interfaces, that you have to implement before getting started.
+For full control at runtime the Xray connector provide interfaces, that you have to implement before getting started.
 This approach let you configure nearly everything that can be configured - at run time!

 The easiest way is, to start with this example.
 This implementation will provide static `XrayTestExecutionInfo`, but in practice you should determine these values at runtime.

-With this configuration X-Ray connector will lookup for an JIRA issue of type `Test Execution` with matching attributes for:
+With this configuration Xray connector will lookup for an JIRA issue of type `Test Execution` with matching attributes for:

 - summary
 - description